Global evangelism -- Communicating the Gospel in a pluralistic world

 NBC Online logoOn-line classes at NBC -- Howard Culbertson,

-Why should American students in a pastoral ministry track take a course in world evangelism?
-There are several good reasons that nclude:
+Why should students in a pastoral ministry track take a course in world evangelism?
+There are several good reasons.
+Here are six of them:

-1. Global Perspective of Christianity: A course in world missions helps future pastors understand that Christianity is a global faith.
+1. A course in world missions helps future pastors understand that Christianity is a global faith.
 It is not confined to a single culture or country.
-This broader view will enable them to appreciate the diversity within the global Christian community and to see the variety of expressions of faith around the world.
+This broader view helps them appreciate the diversity within the global Christian community.

-2. Cultural Sensitivity and Adaptability: American towns and cities are increasingly multicultural.
+2. American towns and cities are increasingly multicultural.
 Pastors often serve congregations with members from diverse backgrounds.
-A missions course cultivates an awareness of cultural differences, helping pastors to approach multicultural ministry with sensitivity, adapt their messages properly, and survive cultural faux pas.
+A missions course helps develop an awareness of cultural differences, helping pastors to approach multicultural ministry with sensitivity, adapt their messages properly, and survive cultural faux pas.

-3. Missional Mindset: Christ-followers are called to “go and make disciples of all nations.”
+3. Christ-followers are called to “go and make disciples of all nations.”
 A course in missions reinforces the importance of this biblical mandate.
-It can inspire pastors to encourage their congregations to be active in outreach, support missionaries, or participate in global missions themselves.
+It can inspire pastors to lead their congregations to be active in outreach, support missionaries in prayer and financially, or participate in global missions themselves.

-4. Holistic Approach to Ministry: Exposure to world missions teaches pastors that the Church’s role includes not only spiritual guidance but also practical support for communities in which Christian congregations are located.
+4. Exposure to world missions teaches pastors that the Church’s role includes not only spiritual guidance but also practical support for communities in which Christian congregations are located.
 This broader view of ministry can impact how pastors approach social issues, poverty, and justice in their local context.

-5. Understanding Historical and Modern Missions Work: A course in world missions offers insight into the history, successes, and failures of global missionary work, as well as current global challenges.
-This knowledge helps pastors advocate for effective, ethical mission practices and avoid cultural imposition in their ministry.
+5. A course in world missions offers insight into the history, successes, and failures of global missionary work, as well as current global challenges.
+This knowledge helps pastors advocate for fruitful, ethical mission practices and avoid cultural imposition in their ministry.

-6. Networking and Collaboration: World missions courses often connect students with missionaries and church leaders from around the globe.
-These networks are invaluable because they can provide resources and support for local and global ministry initiatives.
+6. World missions courses often connect students with missionaries and church leaders from around the globe.
+These networks can provide resources and support for local and global ministry initiatives.

 Related Articles